cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-7.rst

 Step 9.
 Nuanced GPT Commands
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 #.
 Using ``make_robot_script.py``, ask ChatGPT to make Pupper do more complex tasks.
 See how well the LLM performs when you add more complexity to the task.
+Come up with two new tasks for Pupper to do.

-**Deliverable: Submit your nuanced script with your upload.
-If you were to implement this yourself, what would you have changed?
-Take a video of Pupper performing the complex task.**
+**Deliverable: Submit your nuanced scripts with your upload.
+If you were to implement these yourself, what would you have changed?
+Take videos of Pupper performing the complex tasks.**